grijjy/GrijjyCloudLogger/README.md

 ![](http://i.imgur.com/pLa92Yw.png)

 # Installing the GrijjyCloudLogger
-To install the GrijjyCloudLogger you need to install a few repositories and add some Delphi library search paths.
+GrijjyCloudLogger is available in the Embarcadero GetIt Package Manager in RAD Studio, otherwise to install the GrijjyCloudLogger you need to install a few repositories and add some Delphi library search paths.

 #### 1. Download the following GitHub repositories,
 - GrijjyCloudLogger - https://github.com/grijjy/GrijjyCloudLogger